A spot of Lunch at Tai O Lookout

 The fried rice is made with shrimp, chicken and choi sum but it is seasoned with locally produced shrimp paste.
 Shrimp paste has been produced in Tai O since settlers first arrived here and is still produced by traditional methods using the silver shrimp which is abundant in Tai O waters.

 The paste has a very distinctive aroma and imparts a unique mellow flavour which is slightly fishy, slightly salty, and slightly smokey all at once.
 It is a flavour that defies comparison yet is instantly recognisable.
 A bit of a shock for the first timer but one that rapidly grows on you.
 The fried rice is an excellent dish to try it with because there are no other strong flavours for it to compete with.

 Another revelation was the dessert; mountain begonia cheese cake.
 The mountain in this case is the Phoenix Mountain which looks down on the Po Lin Monastery and Big Buddha.
 An area with grand knife edge ridges that are hugely popular with hikers.
 The begonias are also used in herbal drinks.
 They have a slightly floral bittersweet flavour and are ever so slightly astringent.
 Here they are just small dabs of a syrup to garnish your cheesecake.

-In most restaurants I find the desserts are usually bigger than I really want but in this was so delicious I could have despatched a larger serving.
-My guess is that the set lunch portions are smaller then the a la carte versions so I am planning a return visit some time soon.
-I finish off with a coffee and fee sufficiently recharged to wander back to the Yeung Hau Temple and up the path to the viewpoint for where there is an excellent panorama pf the village and surrounding mountains.
+In most restaurants I find the desserts are usually bigger than I really want but in this was so delicious I could have dispatched a larger serving.
+My guess is that the set lunch portions are smaller than the a la carte versions so I am planning a return visit some time soon.
+I finish off with a coffee and feel sufficiently recharged to wander back to the Yeung Hau Temple and up the path to the viewpoint for where there is an excellent panorama pf the village and surrounding mountains.